terrapi-solution/protocol/README.md

 ## Overview

-Terrapi Protocol is a gRPC-based protocol in the TerrAPI system.
+This project shares a protobuf models with all TerrAPI projects.

 ## Prerequisites